The general linear 2-groupoid: Defining Lie 2-groupoids

 \end{example}

-\begin{remark} We warn the reader about different uses for the word Lie 2-groupoid within the literature other than the one we have introduced, which suits our fundamental example.
+\begin{remark} The term "Lie 2-groupoid" is used in the literature in senses other than the one we have introduced, which is suitable for our fundamental example.
 In \cite{mt} and other references, they use the word to refer to what we called strict Lie 2-groupoid, they demand the inverse of arrows to exists, our notion is more general.
 In \cite{z} and other references a Lie 2-groupoid is defined as a smooth version of weak 2-groupoids, they do not require the existence of a well-defined composition.
-We will see later that a smooth version of the nerve functor for Lie 2-categories allow us to regard our Lie 2-groupoids as examples of them. \end{remark}
+We will see later that a smooth version of the nerve functor for Lie 2-categories allows us to regard our Lie 2-groupoids as examples of them. \end{remark}